 There are more sheep than people in Iceland

-There are about half a million sheep in Iceland but only around 360.000 people when this blog is written.
-The sheep are bred almost exclusively for the meat and the wool.
+There are about half a million sheep in Iceland, but only around 360.000 people when this blog is written.
+The sheep are bred almost exclusively for meat and wool.
 They are usually shorn twice a year, in spring and the fall, and then the wool is sold to spinning mills, both large and small.
 As was done in the old days, some farmers have started spinning their own wool again but with modern equipment.
 Here is the website of one such sheep farmer, and Hulda (The name of the farmer) can even knit you a sweater according to your wishes.

 The two wool hair types of Icelandic sheep

 The wool we get from our sheep is worked in a way to combines the two different hair types we get from the sheep.

 One is the long, sturdy, coarse, water-resistant “tog, “which translates to rough wool.
 The other is the short, soft, warm “þel” (pronounced thel) which translates basically to fine wool.

 The fine wool, þel, is close to merino wool in characteristics but is curlier, so it holds more air, which gives it better-isolating qualities.
 So, when combined with the tog, the yarn has incredible warmth and sturdiness and is water-repellent up to a point.